stammler/simframe/paper/joss/paper.md

 # Summary

 `Simframe` is a Python framework to facilitate scientific simulations.
-It can be used to easily integrate differential equations.
+The scope of the software is to provide a framework which can hold data fields, which can be used to integrate differential equations, and which can read and write data files.

-Conceptually, upon initialization `Simframe` is an empty frame that can be filled with `Field`s containing the data. `Field`s are derived from `numpy.ndarray`s [@Harris:2020], but with extended functionality.
+Conceptually, upon initialization `Simframe` is an empty frame that can be filled with `Field`s containing data. `Field`s are derived from `numpy.ndarray`s [@Harris:2020], but with extended functionality.
 The user can then specify differential equations to those data fields and can set up an integrator which is integrating those fields according the given differential equations.
+Therefore, `Simframe` can only work with data, that can be stored in a `NumPy` array.

-Fields that should not be integrated but are still required for the model can be assigned an update function, according to which they will be updated once per integration step.
+Data fields that should not be integrated themselves, but are still required for the model, can have an update function assigned to them, according to which they will be updated once per integration step.

 `Simframe` contains a number of integration schemes of different orders, both for explicit and implicit integration.
 Furthermore, `Simframe` includes methods to read and write output files.